MrE-Fog/datatheorem-api-secure-action/README.md

-# Data Theorem API Secure Github Action
+# API Secure

-Data Theorem's API Secure will scan your RESTful APIs for security issues, including SQL injection and potential leaks of personally identifiable information.
+Data Theorem's API Secure will scan your RESTful APIs for security issues, including, but not limited to, SQL injection, SSRF, XSS, and PII/PHI data publicly accessible on the Internet.
 More information can be found here:

 https://www.datatheorem.com/products/api-secure

-Enabling this integration requires a valid Data Theorem API key.
+Valid Data Theorem API key required.

 ## Set your Data Theorem API key as a secret
 To find your Data Theorem API key, connect to https://www.securetheorem.com/mobile/sdlc/results_api_access using your Data Theorem account.
 Create an encrypted variable named `DT_RESULTS_API_KEY` in your Github repository.

 For more information, see [Github Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

 ## Find your RESTful API's ID
-Go to your [API Secure inventory]((https://securetheorem.com/api/inventory)) in the Data Theorem portal find the RESTful API you wish to scan.
+Go to your [API Secure inventory]((https://securetheorem.com/api/inventory)) in the Data Theorem portal and find the RESTful API you wish to scan.

 Retrieve the RESTful API’s ID from the url of the RESTful API’s page that looks like: